 Smart contracts are what enable developers to create decentralized applications (dApps) that are able to utilize the security, reliability, and accessibility of blockchain technology while at the same time offering expansive peer-to-peer functionality that spans multiple sectors from finance and insurance to gaming.

 Expanding upon the original premise of Bitcoin - the ability to send and receive money without a “trusted intermediary” - smart contracts make it possible to securely automate and decentralize practically any kind of deal or transaction, no matter the complexity.
 To top it off, the entire process is recorded on the blockchain, providing an immutable, permanent record of the transaction.

 Prior to smart contracts, blockchains mainly served as money transfer networks but didn’t really offer much in the way of additional functionality.
 Thanks to the integration of smart contracts, the cryptocurrency community has expanded into a thriving ecosystem of interconnected blockchains that host a multitude of different dApps that serve a variety of functions.

-Decentralized exchanges, lending and borrowing platforms, and stablecoin protocols all owe their existence to smart contract technology, which allow users to access these services from anywhere in the world without the need of a financial institution.
+Decentralized exchanges, lending and borrowing platforms, and stablecoin protocols all owe their existence to smart contract technology, which allows users to access these services from anywhere in the world without the need for a financial institution.